ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

     - NFC and EMV both use RF protocol, ISO 14443 B

 ## AUTHENTICATION
+- OOBA - out-of-band authentication - authenticate from a different band
+    - e.g. getting a code on cell/mobile when logging into a website on browser, in-band would be the code/auth in the same browser
+- MFA - multi-factor authentication - using more than one piece of authentication data
+    - e.g. website user/password and then a security question, e.g. fingerprint + SMS code
 - Oauth - invented in 2006 out of twitter OpenID standard
     - https://oauth.net/
     - oauth 1.0 came out in 2007, by google engineer